rbahisson/quant-finance-projects/README.md

 Allows user to build their own portfolio with both European and American options (long and short).
 Then analyzes the entire portfolio's risk profile in real-time.

+## **Project 11 - Evaluation of a Certificate**
+Evaluation of a Certificate from Commerzbank.
+Computed the Value of the Index, its volatility as well as the Certificate's Fair Price.

+## **Project 12 - Performance Evaluation of a Fund**
+Calculated the annualized return rate, standard deviation and maximum 4-week drawdown.
+Compared its performance with various benchmarks by computing the Sharpe ratio and Information ratio.

 ## **Poker Assistant (Monte Carlo Betting Advisor)**
 Python-based decision assistant for Texas Hold’em using *Monte Carlo simulations*.
 Estimates win probabilities, computes pot odds, and recommends betting actions based on risk preferences.